Curriculum

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).

-AP United States Government and Politics (12th Elective in place of Honors or College Prep American Government/Economics, 1 credit) – This is a one-year course offered to highly motivated seniors and is designed to give students an analytical perspective on government and politics in the United States.
-The course includes the study of general concepts used to interpret U.S. government and politics, the analysis of specific examples, and familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. government and politics.
-The course is also designed to acquaint the student with the biblical perspective of government: the obedience that scripture requires of citizens to rulers, but also the responsibilities incumbent upon the Christian to pray for and support that government.
-Students will be required to do analysis papers, discuss and debate topics and read supplemental topics on relevant issues.
+AP United States Government and Politics (12th Elective in place of Honors or College Prep American Government/Economics, 1 credit) – The AP United States Government and Politics course is a one-year course offered to highly motivated seniors and is designed to give students an analytical perspective on government and politics in the United States.
+Students will also become familiar with the variety of theoretical perspectives and explanations for various behaviors and outcomes; current events will also be used as illustrations for class content.
+The course is designed to acquaint the student with the biblical perspective of government: the obedience that scripture requires of citizens to rulers, but also the responsibilities of every Christian to pray for and support that government.
+The class is also crafted in such a way as to best prepare students for the AP exam in May.
+A major focus will be placed on founding documents and key Supreme Court cases and as such the nature of this course requires that all reading assignments be completed by the due date.
+No late work for article summaries and long-term assignments will be accepted unless you have talked to the teacher beforehand and explained to the teacher's satisfaction why you are not able to complete an assignment by the due date.
 Everyone enrolled in the class is required to take the College Board Advanced Placement United States Government and Politics Examination in May at their own expense ($100).
 Students need departmental approval to enter.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).